openzomboid/permanent-effects-drinks/README.md

 ## Warning
 Modification Permanent Effect Drinks is under development and is being tested on the server [Last Day](https://last-day.wargm.ru).
 You can join our server or use the mod on your own server.
-If you think you have found a bug, write about it in the [bug reporting topic](https://steamcommunity.com/workshop/filedetails/discussion/*/*/) the Steam workshop or create issue in [github repository](https://github.com/game-servers/pz-mod-permanent-effects-drinks).
+If you think you have found a bug, write about it in the [bug reporting topic](https://steamcommunity.com/workshop/filedetails/discussion/*/*/) the Steam workshop or create issue in [github repository](https://github.com/openzomboid/permanent-effects-drinks).

 **Modification Permanent Effect Drinks is under development and can be updated frequently.**

+## TODO List
+* Add the ability for server administrators to create their own recipes.

 ## Thanks
 Thanks to everyone for the help and interest in this mod.
 You make this mod better.

-* [Ristisi](https://steamcommunity.com/profiles/76561198198109711) - For the main logo
+* [Mixa100100100](https://steamcommunity.com/profiles/76561198028625569) - For the main mod logo
-* [Mixa100100100](https://steamcommunity.com/profiles/76561198028625569) - For the main mod preview
+* [Tasnex](https://steamcommunity.com/profiles/76561198080983473), [Kilenhad](http://steamcommunity.com/profiles/76561198096794210) - For previous pixel icons for bottles
-* [Tasnex](https://steamcommunity.com/profiles/76561198080983473) - For Nicotine Overdose and Greedy Salvation icons
+* [@imopssi](http://steamcommunity.com/profiles/76561198041180030) - For Moonshine still texture
-* [Kilenhad](http://steamcommunity.com/profiles/76561198096794210) - For Slippery Fish and Solid Adventurer icons
+* [@Unfainthful](https://steamcommunity.com/profiles/76561198072217531) - For Moonshine still texture and 3d models for bottles

 ## License
 Apache License 2.0, see [LICENCE](LICENSE)